alexa-samples/skill-sample-nodejs-audio-player/multiple-streams/README.md

 If you were deploying this skill just for learning purposes or for testing, do not forget to clean your AWS account to avoid recurring charges for your DynamoDB table.

 - delete the lambda function (ask-custom-Multi_Stream_Audio_Player-default)
-- delete the IAM excution role (ask-lambda-Multi-Stream-Audio-Player)
+- delete the IAM execution role (ask-lambda-Multi-Stream-Audio-Player)
 - delete the DynamoDB table (LongFormAudioSample)